-The object of our comparison is the dataset stackoverflow [8].
+The object of our comparison is the dataset stackexchange.
 It is a social website based on a question answering platform to assist users to find answers to their questions in diverse domains (programming, mathematics, English language, cooking, etc.).
-We assume that proposing an answer is a proof of willingness to assist the person asking.
+We assume that proposing an answer is proof of willingness to assist the person asking.
 Therefore, our objective is to find the user capable to provide the most relevant answer.

-The paper is organized as follows: in Section II, we present the general framework, starting by presenting social trust and computational trust.
-In II-B, we introduce subjective logic and some of its operators.
-In Section III, we describe both individual and collective trust models that we propose.
-In Section IV, we describe the used dataset, and present our evaluation method.
-In Section V, we discuss our results.
-Finally in Section VI, we present our conclusions and future work.
+The paper is organized as follows: in Section II, we explain the general framework, by presenting social trust and computational trust.
+In II-C, we introduce subjective logic and some of its operators.
+In Section III, we detail the three proposed models.
+In Section IV, we describe the used dataset, and present our interpretation of the success and the failure of an interaction according to current data structure.
+In Section V, we discuss the results of the three axes of comparison.
+Finally, in Section VI, we resume our conclusions and future work.